Quickstart

 4. Prepare your Create resource group request.

-2. Click Send request.
+2. In the request panel, click Send request.
 If successful, the response returns a resource group ID.
-Pass this ID later when you make a Create Serverless cluster request.
+Copy the ID and use it later when you make a Create Serverless cluster request.

-5. In the dropdown, select Create Serverless cluster.
+5. In the operation dropdown, scroll to Serverless Clusters and select Create Serverless cluster.

 6. Prepare your Create Serverless cluster request.

-2. In the request body, use the resource group ID and desired cloud region.
+1. In the request body, use the resource group ID and enter a serverless region (for example, us-east-1).

 Next steps: try the Data Plane APIs